 - 4. Active service members may transfer in up to 75% of the semester hours required in their degree program using military transcripted credit. - A maximum of 72 semester hours may be posted from a student's academic portfolio completed at a District Training Center (see Alliance section).
-Credit may be awarded after one trimester of successful enrollment at Nazarene Bible College. - 6.
+Credit may be awarded after successful completion of one course at Nazarene Bible College. - 6.
 A maximum of 16 semester hours may be earned through the experiential learning portfolio submission.